9. Vowels and

 However, when producing vowels and other voiced sounds, some of the overtone frequencies are louder or more prominent to our ears than others.
 It's as though the volume is turned up on frequencies within certain ranges.
 What causes this?

-Try blowing over an empty soda or other bottle.
+Try blowing over an empty soda, soy sauce or other bottle.
 You will hear a specific note of the scale.
 This note will correspond to the natural frequency of the air inside the bottle.
 The bottle is a resonating chamber.
 If you add water, the air space in the bottle will become smaller, and you will hear a higher note when you blow over the bottle again.
 On the other hand, if you strike the bottle with a spoon, you will hear the pitch go down.
-For a virtual demonstration of this phenomenon, visit this site, and try producing sounds from the three jugs first by 'blowing' and then by 'tapping'.
+Some related videos:

 You can imagine the vocal tract as a series of 'soda bottles', or cavities with different shapes and sizes, all connected together.
 Each cavity in the vocal tract will respond to vibrations (fundamental frequency and harmonics) coming from the vocal folds by vibrating at the cavity's own natural frequency.
 The vibrations from the vocal folds act like the airstream you blow over the bottle.
 The frequencies strengthened by resonances in the vocal tract sound louder than the ones without.